-Sales promotion aims to provide a short-term boost to sales.
-While a straightforward price cut is one option, sales promotion looks for alternatives that are more cost-effective - costing less to implement but providing a bigger increase in sales.
+Sales promotions aim to provide a short-term boost to sales.
+While a straightforward price cut is one option, other incentives can also be used effectively - costing less to implement, but providing a bigger increase in sales

-More creative kinds of sales promotion are limited only by your imagination.
-For example, you might run some form of competition to draw attention to your product.
-Free gifts can work well: the trick is to find a gift that is inexpensive but at the same time attracts customers.
+But sales promotion are limited only by your imagination.
+For example, you could run a competition to draw attention to your product.
+Free gifts also work well: the trick is to find a gift that is inexpensive but at the same time attracts customers.
 A related form of sales promotion is based on a tie-in with another product (such as a new movie) or a good cause.
-Longer-term, loyalty programmes (for example buy five and get the sixth free) can help retain customers and boost sales.
+Longer-term, loyalty programmes can help retain customers and boost sales.

 Merchandising and field marketing

-Another category of sales promotion focuses on outlets where your product is sold.
-Visual merchandising displays aim to make your product more visible, encouraging consumers to make an impulse purchase or to choose your brand rather than a competitor.
-As well as point-of-sale displays, merchandising options include encouraging retailers to devote more shelf space to your products or offering specially packaged products (for example Christmas gift sets).
+Most sales promotion activity is focused on the places where your product is sold.
+Visual merchandising displays aim to make your product more visible, encouraging consumers to make an impulse purchase or to choose your brand over a competitor's.
+As well as point-of-sale displays, other merchandising options include encouraging retailers to devote more shelf space to your products or offering specially packaged products such as Christmas gift sets.

-For added impact, you might want to send your own field marketing people to help retailers.
-For example, you might run a demonstration of your product in a store or at an event.
-If you cannot provide your own staff, you might outsource activities like this to a field marketing agency.
+For added impact, you can send in your own field marketing people to help retailers sell your products.
+You could run a demonstration of your product in a store or at an event.
+If you cannot provide your own staff, you could outsource activities like this to a field marketing agency.

 Another alternative is to aim your sales promotion at the intermediary rather than at the end-customer.
 For example, you could offer a short-term discount to retailers, or free branded goods for sales staff.
-Many sales-promotion ideas can be adapted to target the trade instead of consumers, or perhaps both.
+Many sales promotion ideas can be adapted to target the trade instead of consumers, or both.

 Sales promotion strategy

 Although individual sales promotions are short-term, tactical activities, sales promotion can raise important strategic issues.
-Clear objectives can help you understand which sales promotion ideas will work for you and how they fit with other marketing activities such as advertising.
+Clear objectives can help you understand which sales promotion ideas will work for you and how they fit with other marketing activities such as advertising and SEO.

-Although variations of price cuts may increase sales, they also shrink margins.
-Short-term sales increases may be at the expense of future sales - for example if customers have bought two for the price of one.
+Although price cuts may increase sales, they also shrink margins.
+Short-term sales increases may be at the expense of future sales - for example, if customers have bought two for the price of one.
 Unless sales promotions attract new customers, the overall effect may be to reduce profits.
-So while sales promotion can work well for new product launches, there are more risks with existing products.
+So while sales promotion can work well for new product launches, there are risks with existing products.